oskarvid/Selma/README.md

  rather be used on e.g Google cloud, and that the shards should be distributed to a compute node each.
 This is not always possible, hence this feature is sorely needed in WDL since the lack of it causes unecessary inefficiens.
 To be fair there are optimizations in this pipeline that could be implemented in my current WDL germline pipeline that should decrease the execution time by at least ~70 minutes. `</rant>`

-## Planned features and testing
-I am still learning Snakemake, and so far I am planning to enable the use of a config file to define input paths and variables.